DinoChiesa/Edge-RFC7523-Proxy/README.md

  -d  'grant_type=urn:ietf:params:oauth:grant-type:jwt-bearer&assertion=JWT_HERE'
 ```

-You will need to insert the rather long JWT in the ppropriate place.
+You will need to insert the rather long JWT in the appropriate place.
+Also insert your ORGNAME and ENVNAME as appropriate.

 ## De-Provisioning the System